cgoettel/geotiff-to-wavetable-converter/CONTRIBUTING.md

 When contributing to this project, please ensure that you write tests for your changes and that all tests are passing before submitting a merge request.

-### Running Tests

-To run the tests, you first need to install the test dependencies:
+To run the tests or pre-commit hooks, you need to install the test dependencies:

 ```bash
 uv pip install -e '.[test]'
 ```

+### Running Tests

-Then, you can run the tests with the following command:
+You can run the tests with the following command:

 ```bash
 uv run pytest